uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 in the output XML.
 Currently the `status` output is hardcoded to `final`.

+## Iteration 2 - Enhance UI and XMLRPC

+In this iteration, we add the support to user-facing parts of SUMA.

 ### UI

 The following pages must be updated:

+- *Patches -> All -> detail*:
-- Patch detail: information about the status.
+  information about the status.
 Given the fact we only have 2 states now (`retracted`/`final`), this can be a boolean information telling whether the patch is retracted or not.

+- *Patches -> Manage Patches*:
-  We should implement this as a checkbox, allowing the user to change the attribute (although the change should be disabled for vendor patches).
+  We should implement a checkbox, allowing the user to change the status attribute (although the change should be disabled for vendor patches).
 We need to take into account the possible consequences of modifying a patch (maybe regenerating some data (`rhnServerNeededCache`, regenerating repodata of all involved channels)).

-- Patch list (*Patches -> All/Relevant*): an icon in the list, if the patch is retracted.
+- *Patches -> All*: an icon in the list, if the patch is retracted.

+- *Patches -> Relevant*: a retracted patch should not be displayed in this list at all.

+- *System detail -> Software -> Packages -> List*:
+  Installed packages contained in retracted patches should be highlighted (icon, possibly accompanied by red text).

+- *System detail -> Software -> Packages -> Upgrade*:
+  Package upgrades that are part of the retracted patch should not be displayed.
+The highest ("non-retracted") update of the package should be displayed.

+- *System detail -> Software -> Packages -> Install*:
+  Don't display package versions that are part of a retracted patch.

-- *System detail -> Software -> Packages -> List/Upgrade/Install*: a **fat**
+- New tab *System detail -> Software -> Packages -> Retracted*:
-  warning icon in the list, if a package is contained in a retracted patch.
-The warning should contain a popup text, telling that selecting that package **installs** the package.

-- Package install/upgrade confirmation screens: if there are any packages contained retracted patches, we should explicitly inform the user on these screens too.
+  This screen should allow user to install packages contained in retracted patches and should contain huge warning about possible consequences.

+  - Q: this wasn't clarified on the mtg: should this allow installation or upgrade of packages contained in a retracted patch?
+Maybe both, but the UI would get messy.

+- *System detail -> Software -> Patches*:
+  Don't display retracted patches.

-- *System detail -> Software -> Patches*: an icon in the list, if the patch is retracted.
-The warning should contain a popup text, telling that selecting the patch for installation doesn't have any effect (see the details about zypper above).
+- *Channel detail -> Patches*: an icon for a retracted patch

-- *Channel detail -> Patches*: an icon

-- *Channel detail -> Packages*: an icon
+- *Channel detail -> Packages*: an icon for a package contained in a retracted patch

-Q: consider this alternative: toggle button `show retracted patches`/`show packages from retracted` in the lists above.

 ### XMLRPC